Skip to main content

 The following tasks are available to you for transforming the data you process in your ETL workflows:

-• Data formula task: Change the format of strings and dates, and calculate the difference between dates.
+• Basic transform task: Change the format of strings and dates, calculate the difference between dates, perform math operations on numeric fields, and more.

 • Merge task: Combine multiple datasets into a single dataset.